kubernetes/website/content/en/docs/concepts/security/hardening-guide/authorization-hardening.md

 ### Least Privilege Principle

-- The principal of least privilege should always be followed while designing the authorization policies.
+- The principle of least privilege should always be followed while designing the authorization policies.
 This principle states that any user or entity should have only the required privileges/rights to access any particular resource.

 - Each group should only have access to the resources that they need and should not be allowed to view or alter the resources of other groups.